 Clearing up debris, leaking chemical container or oil tank, spillages or mud on the road, highway obstructions, property overhanging the highway, skip or scaffold outside property and report a nuisance vehicle.

 The council is responsible for removing debris, following any incident, on the public highway.
-We do not deal with motorways and trunk roads which are looked after by the Highways Agency on behalf of the Department of Transport.
+We do not deal with motorways and trunk roads which are maintained by Highways England on behalf of the Department for Transport.

 The responsibility for dealing with a spillage on private land lies with the landowner but advice and assistance can also be sought from the council’s environmental control team.
 The Environment Agency should be informed immediately as they will want to assess the risk to groundwater and surface water.
 Read more about pollution and how to report it.